 These particular beans are shiny and less acidic with full of flavour and aroma.
 The brewing taste becomes lessened when mixed with cream or milk same happens while serving with cold brew.
 The brewing taste changes after adding something additional to the drink.

-The bean’s taste also varies from country to country, although it depends on where it grew.
+The bean’s taste also varies from country to country, depending on where it grew.
 If you want a smooth and perfect taste, pick the bean bag of Ethiopia from the grocery or coffee store.

 2- Robusta Coffee Beans (Canephora Beans)

 The second-largest demanded and produced beans are known as robusta, extensively used in the Middle East, Africa, and Europe.
 It is grown in the regions of Indonesia and Africa, but robusta beans are also much consumed in Vietnam.
 We assume that it would be hard from its name and its flavour will give a strong and harsh taste.

-Canephora beans look darker and have a harsh and bitter or burnt taste because of double caffeine than arabica coffee.
+Canephora beans look darker and have a harsh, bitter, or burnt taste because of double caffeine than arabica coffee.
 Those who want a quick and energetic boost should try it.
-Therefore, as it is easy to cultivate, farmers make huge profit while selling it.
+Therefore, as it is easy to cultivate, farmers make huge profits while selling it.

 They’re affordable compared to the other beans but rounded in shape with extreme levels of caffeine.
 Their plants grow larger in hot weather at usually average heights above sea level, making them less prone to diseases.

 These beans can efficiently prepare espresso or instant coffee, producing a layer of crema.
 Due to its earthy quality, it is ideal for cappuccinos and lattes where the softness of arabica disappears.
-It is readily available in the store, even in blend form; hence there is no need to roast the beans.
+It is readily available in the store, even in blend form; hence, roasting the beans is unnecessary.

 3- Liberica Coffee Beans (Coffea Liberica)